AlfieT37/road-usage/README.md

 ##### Web app
 This web app was coded in python using the in Dash: "A productive Python framework for building web applications".
-The web app is hosted for free via Heroku and, through it linkage to Github, is able to automatically rebuild when update data is generated.
+The web app is hosted for free via Heroku and, through its linkage to Github, is able to automatically rebuild when new data is generated.
 This would occur on a daily basis as the study continued.

 *For more information:*
 * Visit the Dash [documentation](https://dash.plot.ly/)